These will be the requirements for the Tiger Core (Required)

 it and what makes it a good snack choice.

-- With your adult partner, find out what faith in God means to
+- With your adult partner, find out what duty to God means to

 - Find out what makes each member of your family special.